Veikkosuhonen/fft/docs/implementation.md

 4. In the render thread, each frame, the DCTProcessor method getLeftRightDCT is called.
 This iterates through the first n chunks in the queue, where n is specified by
 WINDOW_LENGTH, and builds a "window", a double array of length WINDOW_LENGTH * CHUNK_SIZE for left and right channels (In dual channel PCM audio format, even members are the left channel and uneven the right channel).
+5. k chunks need to be removed from the queue in order to have the window update at a correct speed and make new space in the queue.
+This is determined by the equation `k = SAMPLE_RATE / (FRAME_RATE * CHUNK_SIZE / 2)`, where SAMPLE_RATE is assumed to be 44100 hertz (typical for normal audio) and FRAME_RATE is assumed to be 60 (locked in the application config).
+Divided by two since there are two channels.
 5. The discrete cosine transform is calculated for the windows of both channels, by calling twice the process-method of the DCT-object given to the DCTProcessor.
 The calculated dct-values are returned in a double array.
 6. In the render-method, some preprocessing is done on the dct-values.
 For example, only the first n frequencies need to be rendered (where n is SPECTRUM_LENGTH) as